 Moreover, it may sound cruel to be selfish but it makes sense when you think about it.

-Have you noticed that in the planes they tell you to put your oxygen mask first before helping others?
+Have you noticed that in planes they tell you to put on your oxygen mask first before helping others?
 It’s because if you can’t help yourself first, you can’t help others.

-Put your health, economics, love life, and freedom above everything else.
+Put your health, economics, relationships, love life, and freedom above everything else.

 When you are unhealthy or you don’t have money, you become a burden to your loved ones.
 When you are not free, you don’t have time for them.

-No wonder why evolution selected selfishness as the superior trait.
-It’s your only option if you want to get ahead in life.
+It’s no wonder why evolution selected selfishness as the superior trait.
+It’s your only option to get ahead in life.

-The modern society is doing it’s best to suppress both masculinity and femininity.
+Modern society is doing its best to suppress both masculinity and femininity.
 In reality, masculinity and femininity are both strengths.
 Masculinity is a strength for men and femininity is a strength for women.